alinealhajjah/OIBSIP/CyberSecurity-Task5-SocialEngineeringReport/social_engineering_report.md

 ## organizational reccomendations

-* employees should be trained to identify scam calls from legitimate ones
-* employees should be trained to spot malicoius links before opening them
-* employees should have situational awarness in thier work invironment
-* employees should learn to identify the person they are communicating with inorder to make sure it's not an attacker
-* they should not give any personal or orginizational information
+  *Employees should be trained to identify scam calls from legitimate ones *Employees should be trained to spot malicoius links before opening them *Employees should have situational awarness in thier work invironment *Employees should learn to identify the person they are communicating with in order to make sure it's not an attacker *They should not give any personal or organizational information

 ## citations